Machine versus Human Attention in Deep Reinforcement Learning Tasks: Related Work

-\emph{Visual explanation for deep RL.} Two classes of methods are widely used to generate visual interpretations of DNNs in the form of saliency maps: \emph{gradient-based} and \emph{perturbation-based}.
+\paragraph{Visual explanation for deep RL.} Two classes of methods are widely used to generate visual interpretations of DNNs in the form of saliency maps: \emph{gradient-based} and \emph{perturbation-based}.
 Gradient-based methods compute saliency maps by estimating the input features' influence on the output using the gradient information~\cite{simonyan2013deep,springenberg2014striving, mahendran2016visualizing,zhang2018top,shrikumar2017learning,sundararajan2017axiomatic,selvaraju2017grad,chattopadhay2018grad,zhou2016learning}.
 These methods are for visualizing general DNNs but have been used to interpret deep RL agents \cite{joo2019visualization,weitkamp2018visual,shi2020self,jaunet2019drlviz,wang2018dqnviz}.
-We did not use gradient-based saliency maps for our analysis because they lack physical meaning and could be difficult to interpret.
+Yet gradient-based saliency maps often lack physical meaning and could be difficult to interpret--they may highlight regions with no task-relevant objects or features \cite{greydanus2017visualizing,gupta2019explain}, thus are not used in our analyses.

 Perturbation-based methods alter parts of the input image and measure how much the output is affected by the change.
-Hence there have been different methods of alternating the input~\cite{zeiler2014visualizing,fong2017interpretable,dabkowski2017real,zintgraf2017visualizing,ribeiro2016should}.
+Hence there have been different methods of altering the input~\cite{zeiler2014visualizing,fong2017interpretable,dabkowski2017real,zintgraf2017visualizing,ribeiro2016should}.
 These methods have been applied to Atari deep RL agents and can generate qualitatively meaningful saliency maps~\cite{greydanus2017visualizing,iyer2018transparency,grimm2017modeling,puri2019explain}.
 However, without human attention as a reference, it is difficult to quantitatively analyze these saliency maps, which motivates our work.
 There are also methods that change the architecture of the deep RL network by augmenting it with an explicit artificial attention module, so that one can directly access its attention map~\cite{mousavi2016learning,yang2018learn,mott2019towards}.
 Researchers have taken this approach and compared RL agents' attention with human attention~\cite{nikulin2019free}.
 However, these methods do not apply to general deep RL algorithms since they need to modify the original network architectures and retrain the new ones.